Ikergune/firos/README.md

 whitelist.json
 --------------

-Everytime FIROS is launched or whenever it gets a notification about a new robot being connected, it looks the available *topics* on the robot. this configuration file contains a list of allowed robots and topics to be connected to this particular instance of FIROS.
+Everytime FIROS is launched or whenever it gets a notification about a new robot being connected, it looks at the available *topics* on the robot.
+This configuration file contains a list of allowed robots and topics to be connected to this particular instance of FIROS.
 It also defines whether the topic is a *publisher*, when FIROS transmits data to it, or a *subscriber* in case FIROS should be listening to any incoming information on that topic.
 Names corresponding to both *robots* and *topics* can also be *regular expressions* avoiding the '^' at the beginning and '$' at the end.
 Here is an example:

 ``` javascript